Engineering

 The ESM Mess: JavaScript's Module System Is Still Broken and Here's Why

 ES Modules have been the supposed future of JavaScript for nine years.
-Only 9-27% of the ecosystem has actually adopted them.
-Here's what's really going on, and how to survive until the ecosystem commits.
+Only 9-27% of the ecosystem has adopted them.
+What's really going on, and how to survive until the ecosystem commits.

 EngineeringRead more →